-The Portfolio seeks to provide long-term capital appreciation.
+The Portfolio seeks to provide an above-average level of current income and reasonable long-term capital appreciation.

 Fees and Expenses

 The following table describes the fees and expenses you may pay if you buy, hold, and sell shares of the Portfolio.
 The expenses shown in the table and in the example that follows do not reflect additional fees and expenses associated with the annuity or life insurance program through which you invest.
 If those additional fees and expenses were included, overall expenses would be higher.